Teladoc Health: 2017–2020

-2021–present
+2021–2024

-In early 2021, paid membership in the US was at 52 million.
+In early 2021, paid membership in the U.S. was 52 million.
 In January 2021, Teladoc began offering a diabetes management service through Dexcom.
 Later that year, Teladoc Health launched myStrength Complete, a "unified mental health care platform for its B2B customers."
 In June 2021, Teladoc sued the company Avail for allegedly infringing on three patents related to telemedicine consoles.

 On July 14, 2021, Teladoc announced it was collaborating with Microsoft to combine its delivery platform for hospitals and health systems with Microsoft Teams.
 Teladoc introduced its primary care service Primary360 on a national scale in October 2021.
 The program gave members access to both a primary physician and care team, with a system in place for followup reminders about appointments and personal maintenance.
 In February 2022, Teladoc Health launched Chronic Care Complete, a program to help patients manage multiple chronic conditions.

-Teladoc had a valuation of roughly $11.3 billion by February 2022.
-That month, Teladoc warned investors there might be a goodwill write-down that year related to the Livongo acquisition.
-In February 2022, Teladoc announced that Amazon users would be able to access Teladoc through Alexa and related voice-activated devices such as the Echo, Echo Dot, and Echo Show.
-The collaboration led to debate among experts about the potential impact on the health industry, with antitrust advocates raising concerns the partnership could result in Amazon dominating the telehealth market.
-In response to privacy concerns, Amazon noted it couldn't access or store any conversations that took place with Teladoc, only logging that a call took place, while Teladoc also responded that all interactions through Amazon would remain protected under HIPAA.
+Teladoc had a valuation of roughly $11.3 billion by February 2022, and warned investors there might be a goodwill write-down that year related to the Livongo acquisition.
+Teladoc announced that Amazon could newly access Teladoc through Alexa and related devices, in February 2022, sparking debate among antitrust experts about the potential impact on the health industry.
+Amazon Care was shut down later that year.

 In April 2022, Northwell Health began using the Teladoc platform with its clinicians, starting with 20 hospitals in the system.
-After Teladoc's stock value fluctuated significantly during the coronavirus pandemic, the company in June 2022 was sued by investors alleging it had misrepresented its financial prospects, particularly in regard to its BetterHelp mental health subsidiary and chronic care business.
-Characterizing the lawsuit as "frivolous," in July 2022, Teladoc reported revenue growth "that beat Wall Street analysts' projections", with significant growth in BetterHelp.
+After Teladoc's stock value fluctuated significantly during the coronavirus pandemic, the company, in June 2022, was sued by investors alleging it had misrepresented its financial prospects, particularly in regard to its BetterHelp mental health subsidiary and chronic care business.
+Characterizing the lawsuit, which was later dismissed, as "frivolous," in July 2022, Teladoc reported revenue growth above analysts' projections, with significant growth in BetterHelp.
 In August 2022, Teladoc became the telehealth portal for Mayo Clinic Health System patients in Onalaska, Wisconsin.

-The company cut 300 positions from its non-clinician workforce during an office space restructuring in January 2023.
-In early 2023, the company projected total 2022 revenues of approximately $2.4 billion, with around $1 billion of that provided by BetterHelp.
-In 2023, the company had 5,000 employees, 56 million paid members in the United States, and 12,000 corporate clients.
-Jason Gorevic remained CEO, with Mala Murthy as CFO, Vidya Raman-Tangella as Chief Medical Officer, and Mike Waters as Chief Operating Officer.
-In 2024, Charles "Chuck" Divita, III, was appointed CEO.
-In April 2025, Teladoc Health acquired mental health company UpLift for $30 million.
+In 2023, the company relocated its headquarters to new York City.
+Charles "Chuck" Divita, III, was appointed CEO in June 2024, leading the company's further expansion.
+In July, the firm launched Wellbound employee assistance program (EAP), incorporating BetterHelp into its U.S. employer-sponsored health plans.